 No changes are made to school service as a result of the BART schedule changes.
 These routes will continue to be operated and reevaluated as school transportation needs evolve.
-However, planning for service to Emerald High School is underway and will be finalized in Summer 2024.

 Monitoring of Wheels in Motion (Spring 2024) Route Level Changes

 The Spring 2024 service network introduces service into new lower density areas.
 LAVTA staff will closely monitor results of new services to determine if the ridership response corresponds to the combination of density, schools, and employment along each route.
 If ridership response does not match the level of investment, alternative service delivery methods may be considered, such as microtransit or on-demand services.